 Patrick Cournot - Owner/Beverage Director

-Originally from small town California, Josh Ochoa, grew up cooking Mexican influenced cuisine with his mother and grandmother.
-After starting his career in New Mexico, Josh moved to New York City in 2006 and cooked at established restaurants like Porterhouse New York, Spice Market, and Tabla.
-After Tabla closed in 2010 he took the post as Sous Chef at Dressler and OTB.
+Originally from small-town California, Josh Ochoa, grew up cooking Mexican influenced cuisine with his mother and grandmother.
+After starting his career in New Mexico, Josh moved to New York City in 2006 and worked at established restaurants like Porterhouse New York, Spice Market, and Tabla.
+After Tabla closed in 2010, he took the post as Sous Chef at Dressler and OTB.
 When not at Ruffian Josh can be found at the Library.

 Andy Alexandre - Chef/Partner

 Originating from Haiti, Andy Alexandre, found a profound love for cooking and sharing food in the midst of his childhood—whether it was eating the food that was being prepared at home, seeing women from farmer families make their way to the local market, or the street hawkers selling their prepared specialties.
-After moving to New York City in 1999 it was unclear how those memorable experiences from his adolescent years would translate to his young adult life in a new country.
-But in 2005 he attended culinary school while working at an ice cream shop and, two years later, after an internship (his first ever kitchen job) he went to work at Tabla where he learned about the disciplines of the French brigade system, and the techniques of using Indian spices, which had a major impact on his own approach to cooking.
+After moving to New York City in 1999, it was unclear how those memorable experiences from his adolescent years would translate to his young adult life in a new country.
+But in 2005 he attended culinary school while working at an ice cream shop, and two years later, he went to work at Tabla where he learned about the disciplines of the French brigade system, and the techniques of using Indian spices, which had a significant impact on his approach to cooking.
 Andy has also worked at North End Grill, Falai Restaurant, and most recently at Marlow and Sons.

 Alexis Percival - Beverage Director/Partner

-Alexis is a sommelier, event planner and artist who puts the art in party.
-In addition to being certified through the Court of Master Sommeliers and WSET Level 3 certified, her wine experience covers a broad spectrum of the hospitality business.
-She was the owner of a Chilean wine importing company and long time bartender at Lelabar in the West Village.
+Alexis is a sommelier, event planner, an artist who puts the art in party.
+In addition to being certified by the Court of Master Sommeliers and WSET Level 3 certified, her wine experience covers a broad spectrum of the hospitality business.
+She was the owner of a Chilean wine importing company and longtime bartender at Lelabar in the West Village.
 Alexis has organized wine classes and produced themed wine and food dinners for a decade.
-Her main objective is providing her guests with an adventure that takes them a step out of their everyday life.
+Her primary objective is providing her guests with an adventure that takes them a step out of their everyday life.
 And Champagne...she really loves Champagne.

 Elena Hull Cournot - Designer/Owner